Frozen Thresholds: The Stealth Tax You're Already Paying in 2026

 Key Takeaways

 Frozen thresholds = stealth tax rise.
-You're paying more even though headline rates haven't changed.
+You can pay more tax without a headline rate rise.

 Pension contributions are your best defence.
 They reduce taxable income and can pull you back into lower bands.